Tori Shogi Tori Shogi

 Intro to Pieces

 All Tori Shogi pieces (except two) are new, and learning them may be daunting for new players.
-This guide will draw to simplify this as much as possible.
+This guide will try to simplify this as much as possible.
 For starters, we will use the internationalized set*.
 The symbols used in the international set are unique in that nearly every piece has a mnemonic device in the shape of the bird/picture on the piece, where the birds point to where they move.
 How does this work?
 Take a look at this fake piece below:

 A fake piece